HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 The intermediate identity assurance levels (IAL1.2-1.8) described below have NOT been endorsed by NIST in any capacity, though feedback has been invited.

-To verify an individual’s identity at one of the levels below, the following information about the individual **SHALL** be collected:{:.bg-info}
+To verify an individual’s identity at one of the levels below, the following information about the individual **SHALL** be collected:
+{:.bg-info}
 - Full Legal Name (the name that the person was officially known by at the time of issuance of the supporting evidence; not permitted are pseudonyms, aliases, an initial for surname, or initials for both First and Last names unless the actual First and/or Last name is in fact a single letter)
 - Home Address(1)
 - Date of Birth